smomara/PyGraphNet/README.md

-# graphent: A Python Library for Graph Theory Experiments
+# PyGraphNet: A Python Library for Network Analysis

-graphent is an intuitive and straightforward Python library tailored for graph theory experimentation.
+PyGraphNet is an intuitive and straightforward Python library tailored for graph theory experimentation.
 This project originated from a personal need to explore and understand graph theory concepts during a graph theory course.
 It's perfect for anyone interested in delving into graph theory, whether for academic, professional, or personal learning purposes.

-## Installation
+## Installations

 ### Install From Source
 To install graphent from source, follow these steps: